Parliamentary Privilege and the ICGS

 18. Members are required to treat those with whom they come into contact in the course of their parliamentary duties and activities (including parliamentary proceedings) with respect and courtesy.
 Behaviour that amounts to bullying, harassment or sexual misconduct is a breach of this Code.

-29. In investigating and adjudicating allegations of non-compliance with this Code, the Commissioner and the Conduct Committee shall:
+29. In investigating and adjudicating allegations of non-compliance with this Code, the Commissioners and the Conduct Committee shall:

 • (a) recognise as a primary consideration the constitutional principle of freedom of speech in parliamentary proceedings, including but not limited to the need for members to be able to express their views fully and frankly in parliamentary proceedings;